top of page

 Resilient Investment in Southern Africa (RISA) is an impact fund being co-developed by Camco and the United Nations Industrial Development Organization (UNIDO) to build climate adaptation and resilience within southern Africa’s food and agriculture value chains through providing finance and technical assistance to small and medium-size businesses.

-The Peace Renewable Energy Credit (P-REC) Aggregation Facility is an impact-focused facility aiming to unlock finance for new renewable energy projects in fragile, energy-poor countries in Sub-Saharan Africa by providing upfront P-REC revenue to project developers in exchange for the ownership of P-RECs generated by the project.
+The Peace Renewable Energy Certificate Aggregation Facility (PAF) is an impact-focused facility aiming to unlock finance for new renewable energy projects in fragile, energy-poor countries in Sub-Saharan Africa by providing upfront P-REC revenue to project developers in exchange for the ownership of P-RECs generated by the project.

 Visit website >